tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * Apply natural language processing through `NLTK` and `VADER` to classify news sentiment as positive, negative, or neutral.

-* Conduct tone analysis using the **IBM Tone Analyzer** cloud service.
+* Conduct tone analysis using the IBM Tone Analyzer cloud service.

 ### Instructor Notes

 * Slack out the [Create and Activate an AWS Account Guide](../../13-AWS-Cloud/Supplemental/1-Create-and-Activate-an-AWS-Account.md).
 Tell students to complete the AWS account creation and verify it with a TA before the end of the next class.
-This should help catch account creation issues outside class time.
+This should help catch account creation issues outside of class time.

-* Sentiment analysis is a wide area that has a broad range of tools; this class will cover only a gentle introduction to sentiment analysis fundamentals.
+* Sentiment analysis is a wide area with a broad range of tools; this class will serve as a brief introduction to sentiment analysis fundamentals.

-* This lesson includes the use and demonstration of the [News API](https://newsapi.org/), a free API for developers that retrieves metadata for headlines and news.
-This service requires user registration.
-The process is quite easy, but have your TAs assist students during the instructor demo activity to be sure students get their API keys.
+* Today's lesson includes the use and demonstration of the [News API](https://newsapi.org/), a free API for developers that retrieves metadata for headlines and news, which requires user registration.
+While the process is quite easy, have your TAs assist students during the instructor demo activity to ensure students get their API keys.

-* Students will use the **IBM Tone Analyzer** cloud service in this class.
-The registration process could be time-consuming, so be sure to get familiar with the process on your own before class to assist students on the process.
+* Students will use the IBM Tone Analyzer cloud service in this class.
+Registration may be time consuming, so be sure to get familiar with the process on your own before class, so you can assist students as needed.

-* Have your TAs keep track with the [Time Tracker](TimeTracker.xlsx).
+* Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)